 Choosing your first car is always a big decision, but as a 17-year-old driver it can be especially difficult to make the right choice

-We’ve taken a look at the best first cars for 17-year-olds so you can make some informed decisions about which car is right for you.
+We’ve taken a look at the cheapest cars to insure for 17-year-old drivers so you can make some informed decisions about which car is right for you and your bank balance.

-This is easily the most important cost to consider when buying your first car.
-All insurers will expect first-time drivers to pay more for their car insurance and car insurance for 17 year olds can be notoriously pricy.
+No matter what car you choose to buy, the most important decision you make after your first car purchase will come in the form of the car insurance you choose to buy.
+Car insurance for 17-year-old drivers doesn’t come cheap, but shopping around can help you find the best deal for you.
 This shouldn’t put you off buying a car at 17 though – it’s not always fair, but unfortunately that’s just how it is!

 Unless you choose a Band A vehicle, it’s electric or built before 1973 you’ll have to pay car tax.
 Comparatively, this is a relatively small cost for lower band cars but can climb to as much as £535 as a one off payment for Band M cars which have the highest CO2 emissions.

 An MOT checks your car’s road worthiness and safety, usually done by either the dealership or a garage.
 All cars over three years old have to be legally tested every year – though this could soon increase to every four years – and MOT fees can vary so it’s worth shopping around.
 You can also save money by looking after your car as best you can and driving it in a safe and careful manner.

 Unfortunately, this is a bit of an expensive one – so choosing a car with good fuel consumption should be a high priority before you buy.
 Not only does better fuel consumption save you money, it’s good for the environment too.

 Think about car sharing as well.
 If you’re making the same journey as somebody else every day, or even just sometimes, you can save money by doing it together.